Gujarati dal recipe with step by step photos – easy to make, mildly sweet and sour Gujarati dal recipe. No onion no garlic and a vegan dish.

 Ingredients

-for pressure cooking lentils
+For cooking lentils

 - ¾ cup arhar dal (tuvar dal or pigeon pea lentils)

-- 2 to 2.5 cups water
+- 2 to 2.5 cups water or add as needed

-other ingredients
+Other ingredients

-- 1 small tomato chopped (optional)
+- 1 tomato small-sized, chopped (optional)

 - 1 or 2 green chilies + ½ inch ginger - crushed in a mortar pestle to a paste or about 1 teaspoon ginger green chili paste